 Our lengthy professional experience with the 40 Year Recertification is unmatched; do not leave this process to poorly experienced, unqualified or uninsured firms.

-This year we are proud to be celebrating our 27th Anniversary performing 40 Year RECERTIFICATIONS and are very sensitive to the ongoing economic conditions property owners are facing.
+This year we are proud to be celebrating our 33th Anniversary performing 40 Year RECERTIFICATIONS and are very sensitive to the ongoing economic conditions property owners are facing.
 Therefore, now more than ever, we are ready to provide you with our professional expertise in a cost effective and conscientiously streamlined manner.

-Section 8-11(f) Miami-Dade County
+Chapter 8-11(f) Miami-Dade County Code

 If notification that your property(s) must receive re-certification to comply with Section 8-11(f) of the Code of Miami Dade County has been issued by the Building Department to comply with Re-Certification, you must hire a firm that is licensed and qualified by a *Florida Architect or Engineer to perform an inspection of your property(s) and examine for proper evaluation the specific areas of Structural and Electrical concerns, as outlined in the Minimum Inspection Procedural Guidelines Forms.
 This Form must be prepared, signed and sealed by a duly licensed and qualified Inspector